Sixth Form Life

 If a student goes home for lunch, and then they decide that they feel too unwell to return to school, we require a parent/guardian to phone us to inform us this has happened.

 If a student wakes up feeling unwell, we require a parent or guardian to contact us directly before 9.30am to inform us that the student will not be in school.

 If a student has an appointment, such as doctors or hospital, during school hours, we also require a parent or guardian to contact us directly in advance of the day of the appointment to inform us that they will be absent.

-Cheryl Crowley provides administrative support for sixth form staff and students and advice on UCAS applications.
+Cheryl Crowley provides administrative support for sixth form staff and students.
 Please contact her on 01242 545118 or firstname.lastname@example.org.

 The 16 to 19 Bursary Fund provides financial support to help students overcome the specific financial barriers to participation they face, so they can remain in education.
 The main aim of this is to ensure that all students can access school and access learning as fully as possible.
 This support is also applicable for university visits and support for careers advice or guidance such as the Morrisby test.

 There are 2 types of 16 to 19 bursaries:

 - bursaries for defined vulnerable groups

 - discretionary bursaries which institutions award using policies they set, in line with these funding rules